For the 2021 Fall Term, ECF computer labs will only be open for classes scheduled to take place in ECF labs. Remote access remains available.

 What's New at ECF

-The Engineering Computing Facility is proud to announce the installation of 200 new workstations in rooms SF1012, GB150, and WB255.
-These computers replace the Dell Optiplex 990s that have served the engineering students for four years.
+The Engineering Computing Facility (ECF) is pleased to announce the upgrade of its ECF Linux workstations, which are located in rooms SF1012, SF1013, and SF1106.
+These computers replace the Dell Optiplex 9020s.